pyscript/docs/docs/user-guide/dom.md

 The example above displays a list with the value of the `html` attribute for all the elements in the `paragraphs` collection.

-The same way we can read attributes, we can also set an attribute directly in the collection.
+We can also set an attribute directly in the collection the same way we would read an attribute.
 For instance, you can directly set the html content of all the elements in the collection:

 ```python